truckersmp-cli/truckersmp-cli/README.md

 The [Windows version of Steam][steam:windows] should already be able to run in the same Wine prefix.
 The Windows versions of ATS and ETS2 can be installed and updated via [SteamCMD][steam:steamcmd] while all running Steam processes will be stopped to prevent Steam from loosing connection.
 Your Steam password and guard code are required by SteamCMD once for this to work.

 On Linux it's possible to start TruckersMP through [Proton][github:proton].
-A working [native Steam][repology:steam] installation is needed for this.
+A working [native Steam][repology:steam] installation is needed for this which has the desired game [installed or with an update pending][github:issue129].
 SteamCMD can use your saved credentials for convenience.

 ## Install